 Usually, a small frame is now displayed offering you an introductory demonstration of how to use IQ.
 Just press the Start button.

 2.2.2 An Automatic Demonstration

 Press the button Run Demo.
 A file chooser opens.
 Select the file if you have loudspeakers at your computer.
-Otherwise select lD_Free Particle(NoSound).demo.
+Otherwise select

 1D Free Particle(Sound).demo